-Period from Inception through June 30, 2022 (actual) (Column D.2)
+Period from Inception through June 30, 2023 (actual) (Column D.2)

-This column presents net bond revenues (debt service), consisting of total cumulative bond revenues less total cumulative financing expenditures and uses, for the period from inception through June 30, 2022.
-Bond revenues and financing expenditures and uses for the period from inception through June 30, 2022 were obtained from Column B in Schedule 1.
+This column presents net bond revenues (debt service), consisting of total cumulative bond revenues less total cumulative financing expenditures and uses, for the period from inception through June 30, 2023.
+Bond revenues and financing expenditures and uses for the period from inception through June 30, 2023 were obtained from Column B in Schedule 1.
 Bond revenues and financing expenditures and uses utilized in the calculation of net bond revenues (debt service) are non-project and non-operating related.
 Bond revenues consist of proceeds from issuance of bonds and interest revenue from bond proceeds, debt service funds, and commercial paper.
-Financing expenditures and uses consist of professional services are distributed between administrative expenditures and financing expenditures and uses consist of professional services are distributed between
+Financing expenditures and uses consist of professional services and bond debt and other interest expense.
+Non-project related professional services are distributed between administrative expenditures and financing expenditures and uses based on the job ledger code.

-Period from July 1, 2021 through March 31, 2041 (forecast) (Column E.2)
+Period from July 1, 2023 through March 31, 2041 (forecast) (Column E.2)

-This column presents bond revenues (debt service), consisting of total projected bond revenues less total projected financing expenditures and uses, for subsequent years from July 1, 2022 through March 31, 2041.
-Bond revenues and financing expenditures and uses for subsequent years from July 1, 2022 through March 31, 2041 were obtained from the Orange County Transportation Authority Forecast Model.
+This column presents bond revenues (debt service), consisting of total projected bond revenues less total projected financing expenditures and uses, for subsequent years from July 1, 2023 through March 31, 2041.
+Bond revenues and financing expenditures and uses for subsequent years from July 1, 2023 through March 31, 2041 were obtained from the Orange County Transportation Authority Forecast Model.
 Bond revenues and financing expenditures and uses utilized in the calculation of net bond revenues (debt service) are non-project and non-operating related.
 Bond revenues consist of proceeds from issuance of bonds and interest revenue from bond proceeds and debt service funds.
 Financing expenditures and uses consist of bond debt principal and bond debt and other interest expense.